At Old Milton Dental, we value your time and understand that it can be difficult to schedule appointments during regular business hours.

 The CEREC® method is also used to create inlays and onlays.
 These are similar to crowns in that they are also made from porcelain, or from a special type of composite resin which can also be colored to match your natural teeth.
 Inlays are used to treat tooth decay in the cusps (those protrusions that you feel when you move your tongue over your back teeth).
 Onlays are used to fix decay that affects several cusps.
 That is really the only way in which they differ – the installation process is identical.

 You do not have to do anything special to take care of your dental crowns.
 All that is needed is regular brushing and flossing, the same as you would do for your natural teeth.
 You should also visit your dentist office for regular checkups and cleanings.
 Keep in mind, though, that your crowns are subject to the same type of damage as your own teeth – if you grind your teeth, bite down hard, or sustain trauma to your mouth, your crowns could be damaged.

 Contact Our Alpharetta Office to Learn More about One Visit Crowns

 If you have damaged teeth, or if you simply want a better smile, call Old Milton Dental in Alpharetta.
-You can reach us at 678-624-0370.If you prefer, you can also email us using the form on our Contact Us page to arrange a consultation.
+You can reach us at 678-624-0370.If you prefer, you can also email us using the form on our Contact Us page to arrange a consultation or to ask any questions.
 We are waiting to serve you.